If you take these proactive steps to improve your ability to notice, you’ll find more business opportunities for your law practice.

-If you’re serious about innovating your practice, watch this workshop on Locating Opportunities for Business Growth in our Innovation Series with the Mass Bar Association.
+Find out how to improve your ability to notice what you’ve been missing by viewing (on demand) this program on Locating Opportunities for Business Growth from our Innovation Series with the Mass Bar Association.

 Try this experiment: Choose a colleague, client, friend, spouse, person-in-case-of, or neighbor.
 Close your eyes and try to recall the last time you saw that person.
 What were they were wearing?
 What was their emotional tenor?
 Can you recall their tone of voice, body language, and what they said and did?